 Fairies believe in magic, too, so let them have a place to make their own wishes.

 Use pebbles or marbles to create a path, but note that you don’t want to overdo the “tinyness” by making absolutely everything miniature.
-Your landscape will benefit from some contrast between regular-size and fairy-size elements.
+It’s good to have some contrast between regular-size and fairy-size elements.
 Juxtapose tiny fairy items with real-life size items, such as a huge path of normal-sized flagstones leading to a tiny fairy garden gate.
 This reinforces the cuteness of the tiny landscape within the larger one.

 Picket fences and gates are easy to create with coffee stir-sticks or icy pole sticks.
 You can also use icy pole sticks to make furniture for your creatures.

-Some fairy gardeners take the level of precision up a notch by creating realistic “smoke” to come out of a chimney, or tiny serviettes at the table, or minuscule curtains that can be sewn up in minutes.
+Some fairy gardeners take the level of precision up a notch by creating realistic “smoke” to come out of a chimney.
+Or they might create tiny serviettes for the table, or run up some minuscule curtains in a few minutes on the sewing machine.

 These hark back to Medieval times when they were an actual thing for humans.
-Now, they can make a wonderful feature for your fairy garden, whether you use little Christmas baubles for outdoors or glass balls for indoor gardens.
+Now, they can make a wonderful feature for your fairy garden.
+Use little Christmas baubles for outdoors or glass balls for indoor gardens.

 Magic toadstools in brilliant colours will set the scene.